General Dynamics F-16 Fighting Falcon operational history: Iraq and Syria

 From October 2014 to June 2021 : various periods, alternating with the Dutch Airforce.

 Four F-16s are participating in the allied bombing actions against ISIL in Iraq and in raids in Syria Operation Inherent Resolve.
 The F-16 are based in Jordan.

 Baltic States

 Baltic Air Policing : Four F16 for four months (8 periods between 2004 and 2022).

 Denmark

 Kosovo (1999–2000)

 Six Danish F16s, later extended to nine, flew air defence and escort missions over Kosovo along with the Norwegian Air Force F16s.
 During the final phases of the campaign, the fighters also took part in several offensive missions targeting Yugoslav radar installations, fuel depots and command centers.

 Afghanistan (2001–2003)

-Six Danish F-16s flew 743 missions over Afghanistan from Manas Air Base in Kirgistan during operation Enduring Freedom, as part of the European Participating Air Forces group along with Norway and the Netherlands, the missions included several weapon deliveries against various Taliban and Al Qaeda targets.
+Six Danish F-16s flew 743 missions over Afghanistan from Manas Air Base in Kyrgyzstan during operation Enduring Freedom, as part of the European Participating Air Forces group along with Norway and the Netherlands, the missions included several weapon deliveries against various Taliban and Al Qaeda targets.